elferherrera/SDL2Tutorial/part_1/README.md

-# Part 1
+# Part 1: Drawing in canvas

 In this part of the tutorial two boxes are drawn by creating a texture and copying the result to the canvas using the copy and copy_ex methods.

+The running application also prints all the events that could happen while the window is open.
+Some of these events are the pressed keys and the mouse movements.